vohraa23/TTS_Abhishek/README.md

 Functionality:
 Upgrades pip to the latest version.
 Installs the Python dependencies listed in requirements.txt.

- 8.⁠ ⁠Copy the rest of your application code Dockerfile
+ H.⁠ ⁠Copy the rest of your application code Dockerfile
 Copy code
 COPY . /app
 Purpose: Copies the entire content of the local directory to the /app directory in the container.
 Functionality: Transfers the application code, including source code and any additional files, into the container.

- 9.⁠ ⁠Set the entry point
+ I.⁠ ⁠Set the entry point
 Dockerfile
 Copy code
 ENTRYPOINT ["python"]
 Purpose: Sets the default executable when the container starts.
 Functionality: Specifies that the default command to execute is python.

-10.⁠ ⁠Set the default command to run your application Dockerfile
+J.⁠ ⁠Set the default command to run your application Dockerfile
 Copy code
 CMD ["main.py"]